Department website: https://ww1.odu.edu/engtech.html

 - Identify and solve increasingly complex technical problems, both theoretically and practically, as raised by continually evolving technologies and industry needs and practices.

-- Make educated, responsible, and ethical decisions in response to the needs of the profession and society, with these decisions solidly grounded in science and engineering fundamentals.
+- Make educated, responsible, and ethical decisions in response to the profession's and society's needs, with these decisions solidly grounded in science and engineering fundamentals.

 Student Outcomes